ezpaarse-project/bibliomap/README.md

   * Docker and docker-compose

+  * Load one configuration file which define your project settings (setup_*.sh)

 ## Installation and running a quick demo

 ```
+# Clone the repository
 git clone https://github.com/ezpaarse-project/bibliomap.git
 cd bibliomap

+# Load one configuration file
+. ./setup_cnrs.sh # Or . ./setup_istex.sh

+# Start the tool
 npm start
 ```